• Skip to primary navigation

 Bubbling yeast in a measuring cup.

-photos of steps one and two mixing up the donut dough.
+Photos of steps one and two mixing up the donut dough.

-HINT: You can also mix up this dough using a standing mixer with a dough hook or paddle attachment.
+๐Ÿ‘€ Sandi Says: Mix this dough using a standing mixer with a dough hook or paddle attachment.

 Donut holes ready to rise.

 Step 3: Mix the dough.
-You will need to shape, then, rise the donut holes now, as gluten free dough does not get a second rise.
-On a silicone mat or wax paper, roll the dough to 1 ½ to 2 inches in thickness.
+You will need to shape then rise the donut holes now, as gluten free dough does not get a second rise.
+On a silicone mat or wax paper, roll the dough to 1 1/2 to 2 inches in thickness.

-To cut out the donut holes, use a donut cutter to cut out donuts and holes or a small biscuit cutter to only cut out donut holes.
+To cut out the donut holes, use a donut cutter to cut out donuts and holes or a small biscuit cutter to cut out donut holes.
 You can also use a small cookie scoop to scoop out dough balls.

 Donut holes frying in oil in a cast iron skillet.